Vine Copula based portfolio level conditional risk measure forecasting: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this work, we focus on extending estimation of the unconditional risk measure by introducing a novel algorithm for the conditional risk measure forecasting with a focus on the ES.
-By doing so we are able to effectively measure the risk of potentially large asset portfolios in a conditional setting using a stress factor.
-This work can benefit investors as well as regulators and financial institutions as it allows to more accurately estimate different risk measures of financial portfolios.
+In this paper, we focus on extending the estimation of the unconditional risk measure by introducing a novel algorithm for forecasting the conditional risk measure with a focus on the ES.
+By doing so, we are able to effectively measure the risk of potentially large asset portfolios in a conditional setting using a stress factor.
+This work can benefit investors as well as regulators and financial institutions by providing more accurate access to the estimation of various risk measures of financial portfolios.
 Conditional risk measures allow sensitivity analyses of the estimated risk measures to stress by an other asset or market indicator.
-We use the flexible class of vine copulas, more specifically the D-vine copulas to determine the conditional distribution of the components given a stress factor and model the complex dependence structures.
-This allows to adequately incorporate the high dimensional dependence structure of the financial portfolio.
+We use the flexible class of vine copulas, more specifically the D-vine copulas, to determine the conditional distribution of the components given a stress factor and to model the complex dependence structures.
+This allows the potentially high dimensional dependence structure of the financial portfolio to be adequately incorporated.

-We have presented here a case study on Spanish stocks, showing how this novel algorithm can be implemented.
-By using the European and American market index as a stress factor, we find that a portfolio of the largest Spanish stocks could potentially be used as a hedge in the American market, while this is not possible in the case of the European market.
+We have presented here an exemplary case study on Spanish equities to show how this novel algorithm can be applied.
+Using the European and American market index as a stress factor, we find that a portfolio of the largest Spanish stocks could potentially be used as a hedge in the American market, while this is not possible in the case of the European market.
 Here, the sensitivity of the risk measure to the market is much higher for Spanish assets.
 While we have presented here a small proof-of-concept simulation study, a full-scale simulation study is currently underway, highlighting that based on the work presented, many interesting research questions have arisen, such as appropriate backtests for the conditional risk measure series.

-Furthermore, we have contributed by developing a novel algorithm to sample from the stress factors of a D-vine copula.
-The developed computational efficient R package \textit{portvine} is able to model unconditional as well as conditional risk measures.
-It is open source and published on CRAN.
+We have also contributed by developing a novel algorithm to sample from the stress factors of a D-vine copula.
+The developed computationally efficient R package \textit{portvine} is able to model both unconditional and conditional risk measures.
+It is open source and available on CRAN.